 Sadly, it is not like golf so the higher your credit score, the better.
 There are a number of bureaus in South Africa and they all work slightly differently but the end result of the score is relatively similar across the board.

-Credit scores in South Africa differs from bureau to bureau but generally start at 330 and go up to 999.
+Credit scores in South Africa differ from bureau to bureau but generally start at 200 and go up to 705.
 Different financial institutions have different criteria and requirements, depending on the nature of the loan.
 Some loans are less of a risk than others.

 As a general rule, this is how the scores are viewed:

 540 – 589: Very High Risk

 Anyone with a score below 589 will be viewed as very high risk with a high likelihood of not honouring the debt.
 As such, many companies will not consider them at all.
 Those that do will probably require a substantial deposit and/or collateral.
 They will also charge you more in terms of interest as a result of the increased risk they are accepting.

 This is a borderline area where lenders will tread very carefully as you will be seen as a high-risk client.
 Finance and credit will be extremely difficult but not impossible and when granted, will likely come with conditions and high-interest rates.

 A score in this range is considered to be an average credit risk and you should not have much difficulty getting reasonable credit with fair interest rates if you do not have any judgements or listings behind your name.

 At this level, things are looking up and the institution will look very favourably at your application.
 They will want to do business with you as you have proved you are a responsible user of credit and therefore pose a low risk to them.
 They are likely to offer you an attractive deal and you will have a strong negotiating position.
 Use it.